£42.50 £50.00

 Intended Speed - the number of cogs at the back the chainring was designed to be used with.
 We refer to it as ‘intended’ speed as most double and triple chainsets will actually work with different speeds than originally intended, but the further away you get from the intended speed the more likely you are to experience minor setup issues.
 The exception being some chainrings intended for 10 speed use or higher, with these it’s better to stick to the intended speed.

-Stronglight 100 chainring, hailing from France and in production from the 1970s to the 1980s.
-Made from aluminium and weighing in at 106 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Stronglight A9 headset, hailing from France and in production during the 1980s.
+Made from aluminium and weighing in at 77 grams - incredibly lightweight for a headset at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

-The chainring's been carefully cleaned, thoroughly checked by one of our mechanics and graded as good condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW
+The headset's been carefully cleaned, thoroughly checked by one of our mechanics and graded as good condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW

 TECHNICAL INFO